GrinonBarrett/Taksidos/Grimoires.md

 **Haldre's Tome**
 *Unique*
 $7,800, 3 lbs.
 The personal tome of Haldre, writ before his untimely demise nearly a decade ago.
+Unfortunately, it doesn't seem he developed any unique spells in his life.
 This grimoire contains the following spells at the indicated tiers;
 * Alarum, 1st
 * Faux Fos, 1st
 * Frost Lance, 3rd
 * Grasp, 2nd

+**Zorne's Tome**
+*Unique*
+$ 10,350, 5 lbs.
+This tome functions as both instructional material on combat oriented spells and personal recollections of intense battles.
+If it is ever returned to Zorne, he might just buy you a drink.
+This grimoire contains the following spells at the indicated tiers;
+* Blast Lightning, 4th
+* Sentinel, 4th
+* Zorne's Ball Lightning, 4th
+* Zorne's Shield, 2nd
+* Zorne's Sparks, 1st